rl1987/trickster.dev/tricksterblog/content/post/reproducible-linux-environments-with-vagrant-and-terraform.md

 run `terraform init` to initialize local state with TF providers.
 Next, we launch `terraform plan -out=tf.plan` to set up an action plan that will be shown for us and saved into file tf.plan.
 Lastly, we run `terraform apply tf.plan` to actually proceed with the installation.
-Once this is done, we can access n8n via HTTP protocol at port 5678 on IP address that is printed at the end of the installation process.
+Few minutes later, we can access n8n via HTTP protocol at port 5678 on IP address that is printed at the end of the installation process.
 Conveniently for us, Digital Ocean does not set up any default firewall rules that would limit the ingress traffic.
 However if you work on equivalent